turanct/bogl-me/README.md

 ========================================

 Bogl is a simple static blog generator in php.
 It uses plain Markdown files as posts and pages.
 Tags and Categories are generated.
 Themes can be applied in a simple manner.
-The result is a blog with only statically serverd pages (html, css, javascript).
+The result is a blog with only statically served pages (html, css, javascript).